angrymidiao/concept_net/README.md

 # E-commerce Concept Net in Taobao

-In "concepts_preview.txt", we provide a preview of concepts in our concept net.
+In "concept_preview.txt", we provide a preview of concepts in our concept net.

 The file is in Chinese with a format as follows: